brainlife/docs/docs/apps/helloworld.md

 ```

 #### main
 After creating the file `main` inside your local folder for the github repository app-helloworld, we will edit the content of the file and make it executable.
 Use your preferred editor and edit the file.
-In Mac `Open main` Copy the teext below insde the file, and saved it to disk.
+Copy the text below insde the edited `main` file, and save it back to disk.

 ```bash
 #!/bin/bash